 The bloc has become the dominant regulator around the world in data privacy because of the rollout of GDPR.
 Widely viewed as the gold standard, GDPR recognizes privacy as a fundamental human right and prohibits organizations from collecting and processing personal data without a lawful exception.
 In contrast, current US law permits the collection and monitoring of personal data unless privacy laws like the Health Insurance Portability and Accountability Act (HIPAA) or Gramm-Leach-Bliley Act (GLBA) expressly restrict access.
 In 2019, 76 cases with fines were recorded, up from about 27 in 2018.
-Several investigations are underway by DPAs such as Ireland’s.
-Meanwhile, the UK ICO studies GDPR compliance of business practices like ad tech and real-time bidding and live facial recognition — an example of methodical groundwork for future enforcement.
+The investigation by Ireland’s Data Protection Commission into Facebook and Twitter is one of several now being undertaken by DPAs.
+Meanwhile, the UK’s Information Commissioner’s Office (ICO) studies the GDPR compliance of business practices like ad tech and real-time bidding and live facial recognition—an example of methodical groundwork for future enforcement.

 Business advocates of federal privacy law